madiapgar/ml_workflow/README.md

 - **If you also ran Boruta SHAP:**
     - `borutaShap_train_feat.tsv`: the top features in the training dataset that were important for what you want predicted
-    - `borutaShap_test_feat.tsv`: the top features in the testing  dataset that were important for what you want predicted
+    - `shap_plot.pdf`: a summary SHAP plot of the most important features to your model and why

 **Models used**